cryptocrowd-city/xcrc-wallet/doc/building/NetBSD-build-guide.md

 (updated for NetBSD 7.0)

-This guide describes how to build bulwarkd and command-line utilities on NetBSD.
+This guide describes how to build cryptocrowdd and command-line utilities on NetBSD.

 This guide does not contain instructions for building the GUI.